kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/104-data-persistence/100-ephemeral-container-fs.md

 - **tmpfs mounts**: In-memory storage, useful for cases where just the persistence of data within the life-cycle of the container is required.

 By implementing these strategies, Docker ensures that application data can be preserved beyond the life-cycle of a single container, making it possible to work with stateful applications.

-### Key Takeaways

-- "Ephemeral Container FS" refers to the temporary and short-lived storage within a Docker container.
-- By default, any data stored within the container's ephemeral FS is lost when the container is stopped or removed.
-- Docker provides options like volumes, bind mounts, and tmpfs mounts to ensure data persistence beyond a container's life-cycle.